 Antisana is a majestic huge active, snow-capped stratovolcano with an altitude of 5,704 m.
 It is the 4th highest volcano in Ecuador and has 3 summits.

 The last big eruption registered was in 1802.
-It stands in the middle of the northern Andean range and surrounded by the volcanoes of Sincholagua, Cotopaxi, Cayambe and a beautiful cloud forest reserve.
+It stands in the middle of the northern Andean range and is surrounded by the volcanoes of Sincholagua, Cotopaxi, Cayambe, and a beautiful cloud forest reserve.

 From the top, you can observe the Mica & Limpiopungo lagoons, Quito, and most of the other giant volcanoes in the country.

 It is considered one of the most technical climbs in the country and requires, glacier experience, acclimatization to low oxygen, and preparation to challenging physical conditions.

 The Antisana Reserve is about 65 km southeast of Quito.

 To access the reserve, you need to drive 2 hours from Quito to a village called Pintaj and from there it is another 2 hours of driving until you reach the camping area at the altitude of 4500m.